chijeukimbap/simon-game/README.md

 # simon-game
-A simple web game developed with jQuery
+A simple web game developed using jQuery